Enter your keyword

 Ms Kholiso, the traditional healer, challenged the constitutional validity of the decree for imposing criminal punishment to people in one part of the Eastern Cape but not in other parts of the same province.
 After analysing the law, Mjali found that different criminal sanctions amounted to unfair discrimination and were therefore constitutionally invalid.
 She set aside Ms Kholisa’s sentence and conviction.

 Mjali served as an acting judge of the Supreme Court of Appeal for brief stint between October and November 2022.
-While there, she wrote the judgment in Spagni v National Director of Public Prosecutions, a case in which a local cryptocurrency developer known as ‘Fluffypony’ tech circles faced extradition to the United States on fraud charges.
+While there, she wrote the judgment in Spagni v National Director of Public Prosecutions, a case in which a local cryptocurrency developer known as ‘Fluffypony’ in tech circles faced extradition to the United States on fraud charges.
 Although he initially consented to the extradition and waived his right to a hearing, he later turned around and challenged the extradition in court on technical grounds, including that he was not legally represented when he consented.
 All of these were dismissed by the high court.

 On appeal to the SCA, he sought to introduce new evidence to bolster his case but by then he had already been extradited to the US.
 Mjali wrote the unanimous judgment (concurred in by 4 other judges) dismissing Spagni’s case on the grounds of mootness.

 Judge Gloria Nozuko Mjali’s October 2023 interview for a position on the Supreme Court of Appeal was unsuccessful.
-She was not nominated for appointment.